Human After All: Sales

 The album topped the Billboard Top Dance/Electronic Albums chart and peaked at number 98 on the Billboard 200.
-It peaked at number three in France and received a double gold certification from the Syndicat National de l'Édition Phonographique (SNEP) one month after its release.
+It reached number three in France and received a double gold certification from the Syndicat National de l'Édition Phonographique (SNEP) one month after its release.
 It also received a silver certification from the British Phonographic Industry (BPI) in the United Kingdom, where it peaked at number 10.
 As of May 2013, the album has sold 127,000 copies in the US and 80,838 copies in the UK.
 The first single from the album, "Robot Rock", received moderate attention, reaching number 32 in the UK and number 15 on the Billboard Hot Dance Club Songs chart, but was not a major hit."Daft Punk Chart History" Billboard Hot Dance Club Songs for Daft Punk.
 Retrieved 16 October 2017.
-The second single, "Technologic", only hit number 40 in the UK but did considerably better in airplay and was featured in an iPod commercial.
-The title track "Human After All" reached number 93 in France.
+The second single, "Technologic", reached number 40 in the UK but did considerably better in airplay and was featured in an iPod commercial.
+"Human After All" reached number 93 in France.